trade-tariff/trade-tariff-dev-hub/docs/rfcs/001_inheritance_rbac.md

  updated_at  | timestamp(6) without time zone |           | not null |
 ```

-The role names themselves will need to conform to a standard structure that encourages granularity to enable zero trust and I propose that we reflect the service, resource and access levels in each role.
+The role names themselves will need to conform to a standard structure that encourages granularity to enable zero trust and I propose that we reflect the service and access levels in each role.

 *Access levels* should be standardised to the following:

 - `read` - Can view the resource
-- `write` - Can view, create and update (and occasionally destroy) the resource
+- `write` - Can create and update (and occasionally destroy) the resource

-*Resources* are arbitary labels that reflect the resource being accessed - typically corresponding to some resource path in the developer portal.
+- `full` - Can do everything including managing access to the resource

 *Services* are the different UK Trade Tariff services that we have - e.g. FPO, SPIMM, Public APIs etc.